 Alta

 Alta is a comprehensive treatment solution providing a combination of repellency of liquids and cleanability of liquids and oil-based fabric stains.
 It uses less chemistry to create more performance.
 Applied Textile’s custom solutions utilize covalent bonding to create a permanent change at the molecular level of the fabric’s fibers.
 Due to the chemical bond, the treatment will not wear off or wash off.
 The change in chemistry creates repellency between the fibers and oil- or water-based spills and stains.
-Check out the ALTA brochure from Arc-Com fabrics here
+Check out the ALTA brochure from Arc-Com fabrics here.

 Crypton Green